nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-csv.md

 You can use the [attached ZIP sample]({{file name='Nuxeo-CSV-sample.zip'}}) to test the import of files.

-### Import complex property values
+### Import Complex Property Values

 Complex properties (mono and multi-valued) need to be JSON formatted.
-To do so, we advise you to use the JSON Export action from the [Nuxeo Dev Tool Browser extension]({{page page='nuxeo-dev-tools-extension'}}).
+To do so, we advise you to use the JSON Export action from the [Nuxeo Dev Tools Extension]({{page page='nuxeo-dev-tools-extension'}}).

 Let's illustrate it with a multivalued complex property called `product:composition` with two items (`material` and `percentage` as string fields).
 Then the CSV file should be structured like: